zmon/ny-trip/readme.md

 ## Problem Statement

-Primary goal for this app -- connecting citizens (Tinder for projects).
+Primary goal for this app -- connecting citizens.
 Details in project's wiki: https://github.com/codeforkansascity/civic-project-mapping/wiki

 Initial impetus for a community project map: *The Community Capital Fund* and our partners have realized through our